Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

+We now review some important features of Adinkras that we will need later.
 First note that every vertex has exactly one edge of each color adjacent to it.
-This is because each supercharge acts on each component field taking it to exactly one other component field (or its time derivative).
+This is because each supercharge acts on each component field, taking it to exactly one other component field (or its time derivative).
 For any component field $f(\tau)$, $\pm f(\tau)$ and all of its time derivatives are represented by the same vertex in the corresponding Adinkra.
 By equation \ref{eq:superalg}, $Q_IQ_J=-Q_JQ_I$ for $I\neq J$, so $Q_IQ_Jf$ and $-Q_JQ_If$ are represented by the same vertex in an Adinkra.
-This means that if you start at any vertex and then go along an edge of any color $I$, then go along the edge of any other color $J$, it is the same as going color $J$ then color $I$.
-Another way to say this is that starting at any vertex and then going color $I$, then color $J$, then color $I$ and then color $J$ again returns you to the same vertex\cite{Faux:2004}.
-We refer to this closed loop as a \textit{$2$-colored loop}.
+Thus, traveling along an edge of color $I$ and then an edge of color $J \not= I$ is the same as traveling first along an edge of color $J$ and then along one of color $I$.
+Another way to say this is that starting at any vertex and taking an edge of color $I$, then one of color $J \not= I$, then $I$ again, and finally $J$ returns us to the same vertex \cite{Faux:2004}.
+We refer to such a closed loop as a \textit{$2$-colored loop}.

-Furthermore, as we go around each $2$-colored loop, there must be an odd number of dashed edges \cite{Faux:2004}. $Q_I f$ is given by equation \ref{eq:suptran}.
-The edge representing $Q_I f$ is dashed if and only if the term $c$ is $-1$. $Q_JQ_I f$ will pick up a factor of a different ``c'' that can be $\pm$ and determines if the edge correspond to $Q_J(Q_I f)$ is dashed or not.
-By equation \ref{eq:superalg}, $Q_IQ_J f(\tau)$ and $Q_JQ_I f(\tau)$ must have opposite sign.
-These means that of the $4$ different factors of $c$ ($2$ appearing in $Q_IQ_Jf$ and $2$ appearing in $Q_JQ_If$) an odd number of them must be odd.
-Therefore the total number of dashed edges as we go around the $I/J$ $2$-colored loop must be odd.
+As we travel around each $2$-colored loop, there must be an odd number of dashed edges \cite{Faux:2004}.
+This follows from the anticommutativity of the supersymmetry generators and the fact that the dashedness of an edge corresponds to the sign of the supersymmetry tranformation; see Table \ref{Table:AdinkraAlgebraCorespond}.

-Also as you go around a $2$-colored loop you will traverse an even number of edges with their orientation and even number against their orientation.
-As you traverse edge color $I$ and then edge color $J$ starting at any vertex, whether you go with or against the orientation of the edges determines how many factors of $\partial_\tau$ are picked up.
-Since you must get the same number of time derivatives if you instead go color $J$ and then color $I$ for the engineering dimension to match, you must go with or against the orientations of the same number of edges.
-Therefore the number of edges you go with the orientation of, and against the orientation of as you go around the entire $2$-colored loop must both be even.
+Furthermore, as we travel along a $2$-colored loop counter-clockwise, we will travel along an even number of edges in agreement with their orientations and and even number of edges against their orientations.
+Indeed, if we start at a fixed vertex and travel along an edge of color $I$ and then along an edge of color $J$, whether or not you go with the orientations of the edges determines how many factors of $\partial_\tau$ are picked up.
+Since we must have the same number of time derivatives if we had instead went clockwise (for the engineering dimension to match), we must have travelled with or against the orientations of the same number of edges.
+Therefore the number of edges we travelled that agreed with the orientations, and the number of edges we travelled against the orientations as we travel along the entire $2$-colored loop must both be even.